 A few years ago I was approached by a couple with few family connections who were keen to have their little 2 year old boy experience what it was like to have grandparents.
 The mother got quite teary as she described how her family of origin had broken down and she felt so alone.
-Her husbands family were all overseas and so they also had little input into their lives.
+Her husbands family were all overseas and so they also had little input into their lives from people of grandparent age.

 The beginning of the solution